 In the far past, alternative facts tended to correct themselves.
 You could develop the theory that cave bears won’t harm you.
 And even gather followers.
 Sooner or later they’d all be eaten by a bear.
 Reality check at work.
 But if you today believe in QAnon, chemtrails, or China funded election stealing conspiracies, reality will not reach out and slap you in the face.
 Your belief won’t put you at an immediate disadvantage.
 But nevertheless it will have consequences.

+The obvious one is bad political leadership.
 Representative democracies compete with other forms of government.
 The United States, with their economical and military power, could be the natural leader in that competition.
 Instead, they became the global laughingstock.
-Leadership by bragging and alternative facts is not well suited for confrontations with reality, such as dealing with dictators or fighting a pandemic.
+Administration by bragging and alternative facts can entertain followers, but is ill suited for real challenges, such as dealing with a pandemic.
 And as US voters decided in November 2020 to terminate that debacle, they were unaware that the worst was yet to come.

 Establishing a Fact Market

-All attempts by Twitter and other companies to shield users from the flood of misinformation seem futile.
+Trump & Co. are not the cause, but only the effect of a global problem.
+It won’t be solved by voting, nor by censorship.
+Attempts by Twitter and others to shield users from the flood of misinformation are futile: People will always find ways of confirming what they want to believe.
 You cannot censor the Internet – and if you could, like China, it would be a questionable achievement.
-But you can correct wrong views of reality in a different way.
+But it is still possible to fight disinformation.
 Not with bears, but with money.
-An example:

-One would normally assume that not the legislators had spoken, but the people, and that Pennsylvania was not going to Trump.
-But instead of the lame “Election officials have certified bla bla bla…”, or even worse, censoring the nice lady – dear Twitter, how about this?
+This post appears, obviously, at odds with reality.
+Not the legislators had spoken, but the voters, and Pennsylvania was not going to Trump.
+Still, 128000 people apparently agreed to the alternative fact.
+But instead of the lame “Election officials have certified bla bla bla…”, or even worse, censoring the nice TV lady – dear Twitter, how about this?

-Misinformation spreads only by readers agreeing to it.
-So if you’re in fact buying Christina’s brilliant analysis, just click [Buy] and invest one dollar in that post.
-Then you can like or retweet it.
+If you’re really buying Christina’s brilliant analysis, just click [Buy] and invest one dollar in that post.
+Then you’re entitled to like or retweet it.
 If you’re not buying it, click [Sell] and short the post for 1 $.
 After a previously defined time, Twitter will evaluate the Pennsylvania outcome and distribute the stakes to the buyers or sellers, whoever were right.

-A sound fact-based world view can produce some extra income in this way.
-Admittedly, conspiration believers and Trump devotees would have to pay the price – but hey: It’s a sacrifice for your faith.
-And if you lost too much money, you could be motivated to check facts before buying them.
-This can only improve your grip on reality.
-And will end up, maybe, with better leadership of your country.
-It’s a win-win situation.
+In this way, just being reasonable minded can earn you some decent extra income.
+Admittedly, if you’re a cult follower, conspiration believer, and/or Trump fanboy, you might have to pay the price – but hey: consider it a proof of faith.
+And if you lost too much money with your bets, you could be motivated to check facts before buying them.
+This will possibly improve your grip on reality.
+And can end up, maybe, with better leadership of your country.
+So it’s a win-win situation.